Over 130 Years of Ministry in Oshawa

-On March 14 1889, the first property was purchased at the corner of Simcoe and Oak (later renamed John) streets.
+On March 14 1889, the first property was purchased for $600 at the corner of Simcoe and Oak (later renamed John) streets.
 The initial building was erected on this site using materials that were thought to have originally housed the Salvation Army in Pickering.
 The building was dismantled and transported by teams of horses as well as men pushing wheelbarrows to its new location in Oshawa.
 This building was replaced with a more permanent structure in 1911.
 The corps flourished at the corner of Simcoe and John having undergone many additions and renovations until Christmas 1987.
 After meeting for several weeks in a local high school, the present building was officially opened by Commissioner Will Pratt on the weekend of February 13 and 14, 1988.

 Salvation Army Band 1895: